emiliebarnard/pokemon-in-python/index.md

 ### Egg groups

-A Pokémon can belong to one or two *Egg Groups*, or groups of Pokémon that are compatible for breeding.
+A Pokémon can belong to one or two *egg groups*, or groups of Pokémon that are compatible for breeding.

 #### API path